 Separate Hearings and Severance.
 If a non-probate proceeding has been filed in or consolidated with a probate case, the court may order a separate hearing on one or more issues, or it may sever the non-probate proceeding from the probate case.
 When ordering a separate hearing, the court must preserve any right to a jury trial.

 Definition of Party.
-As used in this rule, the word “party” means plaintiff, petitioner, defendant, respondent, counterclaimant, counter-defendant, cross-claimant, cross-defendant, third-party plaintiff, or third-party defendant in the case filed within or consolidated with a probate case.
+As used in this rule, the word “party” means plaintiff, petitioner, defendant, respondent, counterclaimant, counter-defendant, cross-claimant, cross-defendant, third-party plaintiff, third-party defendant, or intervenor in the case filed within or consolidated with a probate case.

 Rule 7.
 Document Captions